grigorzyapkov/DesignPatterns/src/main/java/com/zyapkov/patterns/creational/factorymethod/README.md

 ## Implementation

 1. Make all product classes implement the same interface.
 This interface should declare methods that make sense in every product.
-2. Create abstract class that have an empty factory method.
+2. Create an abstract class that have an abstract factory method.
+The return type of the method should be the product interface.
+3. Create set of creator subclasses and for each override the factory method.